Vanguard FTSE Europe ETF

 Key Levels

-Looking at the full picture for Vanguard FTSE Europe ETF (VGK): extension is below average (29th percentile), momentum is slightly below average (42nd percentile), flow is slightly above average (64th percentile), volatility is above average (71st percentile).
-The picture is mixed. flow is above average while extension is below average.
-There is no dominant theme that makes this a clear setup in either direction.
+Looking at the full picture for Vanguard FTSE Europe ETF (VGK): extension is slightly above average (59th percentile), momentum is above average (74th percentile), flow is above average (75th percentile), volatility is neutral (49th percentile).

 Where is money flowing?